 Mixed blood after supplying the head and the body travels back to the placenta via umbilical arteries.
 It then enters the maternal circulation.

 Changes at birth

 The following structural changes occur at birth:

 - The first cry of the baby lets the air flow into the lungs.
-As a result they expand and the blood starts flowing in the pulmonary arteries.
-The increase in pressure in the right side of the heart and in pulmonary artery causes closure of foramen ovale and ductus arteriosus.
+As a result, they expand and the blood starts flowing in the pulmonary arteries.
+The increase in pressure in the right side of the heart, and in the pulmonary artery, causes closure of foramen ovale and ductus arteriosus.
 Prostaglandins inhibition also plays an important role in their closure.

 The functional closure of ductus venosus occurs at birth.
 However, its anatomical closure may take a week.
 The remnant of ductus venosus is called ligamentum venosum.

 In an adult, two circulatory systems flow simultaneously.